 “My personal favourite trend in 2017 was the inclusion of the barn board.
 The wide-slatted, weathered material was the perfect way to introduce a wood element to your kitchen, shelving units, and doors,” Heather says.

-“Open shelf displays were really popular this year,” Ola explains.
+“Instead of kitchen cabinets, open shelf displays were really popular this year,” Ola explains.
 People would come in focused on how much storage they could get, but when presented with the idea of an open shelf, they loved the look.
 “It became the favourite option for many clients.”

 2018 Kitchen Trends